-Treatment for Abnormal Vaginal Bleeding in Boston, MA
+Treatment for Abnormal Vaginal Bleeding near Boston, MA

 If an individual experiences vaginal bleeding after menopause, while not on their period, or after sex, then it is considered to be abnormal.
 Essentially, any bleeding outside of a regular menstrual cycle can be considered as abnormal vaginal bleeding, including a cycle that lasts longer than 7 days.